 The most widely used system to classify primary brain tumors is the World Health Organization (WHO) system.
 The WHO uses morphological features to classify these tumors into various ‘types’ and “grades”.
 This involves examining tissue under a microscope.
 The WHO was updated in 2016.
 In addition to what the tumor looks like under the microscope, molecular changes in the tumor are used to further refine the diagnosis in terms of tumor type and grade.

 Unlike other cancers, primary brain and spine tumors generally do not spread (metastasize) outside of the central nervous system (CNS).
 For this reason, the Tumor-Node-Metastasis (TNM) staging system widely used for most “solid tumor” cancers is not useful for primary brain tumors.

 The WHO assigns a grade to ependymomas based on the following:

-- Appearance of the tumor cells (pleomorphism)
+- Variability in size and shape of the tumor cells (pleomorphism)

 - How fast the tumor cells are growing (mitotic count)

 - Growth of tumor blood vessels (vascular proliferation)

 - Tendency for tumor cells to outgrow their blood supply (tumor necrosis)